Controller Classes

 }

-The Response and Request service are not required to be injected into the method.
+The Response and Request services are not required to be injected into the method.
 While most of the time the Response is required to write to the page (except when throwing an exception, for example), the Request might not always be useful.
 In these cases, it's perfectly fine to omit it.

 <?php